Felix Kammerer

-Felix Kammerer (born 19 September 1995) is an Austrian actor.
+Felix Kammerer is an Austrian actor.
 After working on the Berlin stage, he made his feature film debut by playing the lead role in the war drama All Quiet on the Western Front (2022).
 He has since starred in the war miniseries All the Light We Cannot See (2023) and Guillermo del Toro's Frankenstein.

 Early life

 Felix Kammerer was born in Vienna, Austria, the son of opera singers Angelika Kirchschlager and Hans Peter Kammerer.

-Felix has a son born in the fall of 2024.
-There is no information about the child as he has chosen to keep his personal life private.
+Kammerer has a daughter born in late 2024.

 Career

 Education and stage work

 From 2013 to 2015, Kammerer was part of the Youth Ensemble of Maresa Hörbiger.
 In 2015, he began studying at the Ernst Busch Academy of Dramatic Arts Berlin, graduating in 2019.
 During his training he worked at the Berliner Arbeiter-Theater in Rossum's Universal Robots by Karel Čapek and in Michael Kohlhaas - An Attempt to Leave the Circle freely adapted from Heinrich von Kleist, and in 2017 he appeared on stage at the Deutsche Theater Berlin in Marat/Sade directed by Stefan Pucher.

 At the Maxim Gorki Theater in Berlin, Kammerer appeared in Youth Without God directed by Nurkan Erpulat in 2019, and at the Salzburg Festivals he made his debut in 2019 in Summer Guests by Maxim Gorki in the role of the student Simin.
 Martin Kušej brought Kammerer to Vienna's Burgtheater as a permanent ensemble member at the beginning of the 2019/20 season, where he debuted as Duke of Medina-Sidonia in Schiller's Don Karlos.
 In October 2019, Kammerer appeared at the Vienna Academy Theater in a production by Ene-Liis Semper and Tiit Ojasoo as Behemoth in Master and Margarita by Mikhail Bulgakov, and in The Little Witch by Otfried Preußler, which premiered in November 2019 at the Vestibule of the Burgtheater.

 In February 2020, Kammerer appeared at the Akademietheater alongside Caroline Peters, Christoph Luser, and Martin Wuttke in the world premiere of Elfriede Jelinek's play Schwarzwasser, which deals with, among other things, the Ibiza affair.
 At the Kasino am Schwarzenbergplatz in October 2020, he played in Hans Christian Andersen's The Emperor's New Clothes as the emperor's footman.

 In January 2023, Kammerer premiered at the Burgtheater as Hans Castorp in a dramatic adaptation of Thomas Mann's The Magic Mountain.